SesameSesame

 LevelScopeConfiguration

-AdminAll tasksDefault enabled, global allowed/denied domains
+AdminAll sessionsDefault enabled, global allowed/denied domains

-AgentPer agent typeBuilt-in domain allowlists per agent
+AgentPer agent typeBuilt-in domain allowlists per agent (declared on AgentProvider.networkDomains)

 Directory Isolation